- Contact Us

 All animals (except for insulin-dependent diabetics) should be fasted prior to anesthesia.
 We recommend taking food away at 8 pm the night before anesthesia.
 Unless you are told otherwise by one of the doctors, there is no need to restrict water consumption.

-We request that you bring your pet in early typically between 8 - 8:30 am so that we can begin pre-anesthetic testing and other preparation.
+We request that you bring your pet in between 8 - 8:30 am so that we can begin pre-anesthetic testing and other preparation.
 This also gives your pet time to settle in prior to his/her procedure.

 After anesthesia, your pet will be monitored until he/she is fully recovered.
 Animals wake up from a surgical plane of anesthesia quickly but generally require at least 2 to 3 hours in our facility before they can balance properly.
 To avoid accidents, such as falling down stairs, we request that your pet stay with us until he/she is no longer groggy.
 Your pet shouldn't operate heavy machinery for 24 hours after anesthesia.